suprachakra/Product-Management-CoP/README.md

 ### **Mission**

 - **Empowerment**:
-  Equip teams with tools to enhance backlog prioritization, roadmap planning, and dependency management through standardized resources.
+  - Equip teams with tools to enhance backlog prioritization, roadmap planning, and dependency management through standardized resources.
+  - Integrate CoP activities into existing workflows to minimize additional workload on teams.

 - **Innovation Catalyst**:
   Foster cutting-edge methods, such as scenario-based challenges and external benchmarking, to keep the CoP aligned with global trends.